TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 If we've reached the end of a stripe we can use a single part for the entire row index.
 If we have more than half a chunks worth of data, write it out as a single part chunk using the next available chunk number.
 If it's smaller than that, buffer it in memory until we have enough parts accumulated to write out a multi-part chunk.
 As we go, keep track of which chunk each row index part gets stored in, using a list of pairs (start column of stripe, chunk number).

 {% capture id_url %}{% link _posts/2023-06-05-spreadsheet-insert-delete.md %}{% endcapture %}
 If the accumulated row index data is all from the same stripe, we need a two level row index.
-Write out a chunks worth of data as a single part chunk using a naming convention that specifies stripe, start row and end row.
+Write out a chunks worth of data as a single part chunk using a naming convention that specifies stripe and start row.
 The chunk content should use [relative addressing]({{ id_url | append: "#segment-index" }}) for better compression.
-Keep a list of end row values for each chunk in the stripe (start row is the same as previous end row).
+Keep a list of start row values for each chunk in the stripe.
 When you reach the end of the stripe you'll have between 0.5 and 1.5 chunks worth of remaining row index data.
 If more than one chunks worth, write out as two equal size chunks, otherwise as a single chunk.

 To complete the two level row index we need to output the top part of the index.
-This is just the list of end row values, which can be delta encoded for better compression.
+This is just the list of start row values, which can be [delta encoded](https://en.wikipedia.org/wiki/Delta_encoding) for better compression.
+You can use binary chop over the list to find the correct index data chunk for any row.
 If more than half a chunks worth of data, write it out as a single part chunk, otherwise accumulate with other small parts destined for a multi-part chunk.

 When you reach the end of the spreadsheet, you'll have the first tile and a complete column index in memory, a set of row index chunks and tiles that you've already written out, a mapping which specifies which chunk each serialized row index part is stored in, and any row index parts that haven't been written out yet.